SICP 2.2.4 Solutions

 draw-line, and thus the segment operations are merely a matter of storing and retrieving the vectors.

 In truth I kind of cheated with the constructor.
 It would be better for the sake of abstraction to actually pass the vectors, not two pairs of numbers, to make-segment.
-In this case I opted for the more concise expressions, in which only four numbers are required.
+In this case I opted for the more concise construction expressions, in which only four numbers are required instead of making vectors every time.
 Partly I also think it odd that the two vectors for the segment are effectively used merely as points.
 If instead one specified the start with a vector, and then the second to specify the segment itself (as with frame edges), I think it would make more sense to construct segments directly from vectors.

-Creating the basic shapes isn’t that hard to do – only a few segments are necessary.
+Creating the basic shapes isn’t that hard to do — only a few segments are necessary.
 This is more of a test to exercise the segment operators as defined in the previous exercise.
 The ‘framebox’ painter did reveal what I considered a tiny flaw in the painter library: the image actually paints from 0 to 127 pixels, meaning that if a full-size frame is used, the edge of the box is drawn outside of the snip’s area.
-This is handled automatically when that particular frame is drawn, and ignored at other times.
+I handled this automatically when the frame box is drawn, and ignored it at other times.
 Close inspection of the diamond, for instance, will reveal that the tip is missing on the upper and right points.

 The last image (the wave-painter) is merely the result of tracing the image by hand, using graphical tools to measure the length of each segment, and then scaling them appropriately.